api2cart/Android-sdk/docs/ProductApi.md

-Boolean availSale = false; // Boolean | Specifies the set of available/not available products for sale String findValue = bundled-item-123-; // String | Entity search that is specified by some value String findWhere = sku; // String | Child products search that is specified by field String reportRequestId = 105245017661; // String | Report request id Boolean disableReportCache = false; // Boolean | Disable report cache for current request Boolean useLatestApiVersion = true; // Boolean | Use the latest platform API version Boolean returnGlobal = false; // Boolean | Determines the type of products to be returned.
-If set to 'true', only global products will be returned; if set to 'false', only local products will be returned. try {
+Boolean availSale = false; // Boolean | Specifies the set of available/not available products for sale String findValue = bundled-item-123-; // String | Entity search that is specified by some value String findWhere = sku; // String | Child products search that is specified by field String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date
+Boolean returnGlobal = false; // Boolean | Determines the type of products to be returned.
+If set to 'true', only global products will be returned; if set to 'false', only local products will be returned.
+String responseFields = {result{children{id,parent_id,sku,upc,images,combination}}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
+String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
+String exclude = false; // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
+String reportRequestId = 105245017661; // String | Report request id
+Boolean disableReportCache = false; // Boolean | Disable report cache for current request Boolean useLatestApiVersion = true; // Boolean | Use the latest platform API version try {
-    ModelResponseProductChildItemList result = apiInstance.productChildItemList(pageCursor, start, count, params, responseFields, exclude, createdFrom, createdTo, modifiedFrom, modifiedTo, productId, productIds, sku, storeId, langId, currencyId, availSale, findValue, findWhere, reportRequestId, disableReportCache, useLatestApiVersion, returnGlobal);
+    ModelResponseProductChildItemList result = apiInstance.productChildItemList(start, count, pageCursor, productId, productIds, sku, storeId, langId, currencyId, availSale, findValue, findWhere, createdFrom, createdTo, modifiedFrom, modifiedTo, returnGlobal, responseFields, params, exclude, reportRequestId, disableReportCache, useLatestApiVersion);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ProductApi#productChildItemList");